 3. When you are happy with your entry, click Add synonym button and it will appear in the list below.

 You can at anytime edit your synonyms through the list.
+You can delete synonyms one by one or use the Select checkbox to select all/multiple synonyms to delete.
 Changes and new synonyms will be carried into the search index automatically every time the index is updated (once a day), but you can test the index immediately after creating or changing synonyms.

 More search features and settings will be added to the solution continuously.